The JUICE Pre-Operational Repository

 • scenario_number: is the number of the science scenario as per SOC’s reference.

-• scenario_acronym: is the acronym of the scenario - for example, for Perijove 12 is PJ12.
+• scenario_short: is the short name of the scenario - e.g. for Perijove 12, it is PJ12.

 In addition the scenario id that will be used in the different files exchanged will be S007_01.
 The scenario id uses the scenario_number and then an index that accounts for the number of different scenario directories - typically only one is necessary.

 The JUICE_PREOPS branch is named after the scenario reference i.e.``S007_PJ12``.
-Instrument team branches add the instrument name suffix e.g. S007_01_JANUS
+Instrument team branches add the instrument name suffix e.g. S007_PJ12_JANUS.
+The name of the scenario directory inside the repository is constructed from the scenario id, short name, and the start and end dates of the scenario, as follows:

 where